New York Cosmos (2026): Background

-With Major League Soccer's (MLS) rise at the turn of the century, the league sought a second club in the New York metropolitan area alongside the New York Red Bulls, preferably one that could revive the Cosmos name.
 A group funded by the sovereign wealth fund of Saudi Arabia bought the Cosmos name and logo in 2010 with ambitions to play in MLS, but shortly thereafter declined the league's offer to join (New York City FC would take the spot).
 They joined instead the second-division NASL revival starting in the second half of the 2013 season.
 Despite winning the league three times, the second Cosmos organization was plagued by low attendance and poor financial management and went on two prolonged hiatuses; once in 2017 after the revived NASL folded, and again in 2021 following half a season in the third-division National Independent Soccer Association.
 The second Cosmos continued to exist as a legal entity and occasional clothing brand, and were involved in the NASL's unsuccessful lawsuit against the MLS and U.S. Soccer over a sanctioning dispute.

 Foundation

-After obtaining franchise rights for a USL League One team in February 2025, North Jersey Pro Soccer, a group based in the city of Paterson, New Jersey led by Baye Adofo-Wilson, purchased a majority stake in the Cosmos and full ownership of the club's intellectual property, intending to apply the name and logo to their new team.
+After obtaining franchise rights for a USL League One team in February 2025, "North Jersey Pro Soccer", a group based in the city of Paterson, New Jersey led by Baye Adofo-Wilson, purchased a majority stake in the Cosmos and full ownership of the club's intellectual property, intending to apply the name and logo to their new team.
 The Cosmos branding was unveiled in July.
-The club plans to field a men's team into USL League One in its 2026 season, and possibly a women's team at some point in the future.
+The club announced plans to field a men's team into USL League One in its 2026 season, and possibly a women's team at some point in the future.

-The first coach in the club's history was announced in September 2025 to be Davide Corti.
+Davide Corti was announced as the first coach in the club's history was announced in September 2025.
 He is the ninth head coach of the various New York Cosmos clubs, and the first Italian.

+2026 season

+The Cosmos opened their inaugural USL season at Hinchliffe Stadium against the Portland Hearts of Pine on March 14, 2026.
+The Hearts of Pine won, 3–1, with the first goal at Hinchliffe being scored by the Hearts' Konstantinos Georgallides and the first Cosmos goal scored by Darren Sidoel.
+The club lost their next two matches as well, but won their first match with a 2–0 victory over fellow expansion side Fort Wayne FC on March 28.

+In June, the team hosted Liga MX side Santos Laguna at Hinchliffe Stadium in an international friendly, losing 2–1 in front of over 1,000 fans.